kizniche/Mycodo/docs/Inputs.md

 Inputs, such as sensors, ADC signals, or even a response from a command, enable measuring conditions in the environment or elsewhere, which will be stored in a time-series database (InfluxDB).
-This database will provide measurements for [Graphs](#graphs), [LCDs](#lcds), [PID Controllers](#pid-controllers), [Conditional Statements](#conditional-statements), and other parts of Mycodo to operate from.
+This database will provide measurements for [Dashboards](Data-Viewing/#dashboard), [LCDs](LCDs), [PID Controllers](Functions/#pid-controller), [Conditional Statements](Functions/#conditional), and other parts of Mycodo to operate from.
 Add, configure, and activate inputs to begin recording measurements to the database and allow them to be used throughout Mycodo.

 ### Input Actions